Last Updated: 11/30/2023

 - Complete a business plan that demonstrates how your business will operate with the liquor license and what type of revenue scale you expect to achieve.

 - Supply the funds.
-A food truck liquor license can cost upwards of $10,000 so make sure to budget for that.
+A food truck liquor license can cost $3000 on average, so make sure to budget for that.

-While serving alcohol from a food truck is still a little bit uncharted, we believe that it can be a huge benefit to your food truck.
-First, you can increase your potential revenue by offering an additional product and by having an edge over your competition.
-You will also have the opportunity to build a national brand and from there you will create franchise options.
-And beyond all this, you will be able to travel and have a job that is fun and profitable!
+While serving alcohol from a food truck is still a little bit uncharted, we believe that it can be a worthwhile business decision! .
 Just remember to protect yourself by getting the correct permits/licenses and by getting liquor liability insurance.